 }

-By using fragments, you can keep your queries DRY (Don’t Repeat Yourself) and make your codebase easier to maintain.
+By using fragments, you ensure consistency across your queries and make your codebase easier to maintain.

-GraphQL directives are powerful tools that allow you to modify the behavior of your queries, mutations, or schemas at runtime.
-The two most commonly used built-in directives are @include
+GraphQL directives are a powerful way to modify the behavior of your queries at runtime.
+Built-in directives like @include

 and @skip